ena-infrastructure/specifications/ena-oauth2-authn-bp.md

     App->>+API: Make API call<br />Access token included API->>-App: API Response
-    Note over App: The application has now<br />obtained the requested resource<br />from the protected resource
+    Note over App: The application has now<br />obtained the requested resource<br />from the API
 ```

+<a name="recommended-solutions"></a>
+## 2. Recommended Solutions

+This section presents a set of solutions to the problem described above, ordered from the most favourable architecture and solution pattern to the least favourable.
+The choice of solution depends on factors such as the ability to modify existing systems, other application integration patterns, and, of course, cost.

 <a name="combining-authentication-and-authorization-server"></a>
-## 2. Combining Authentication and Authorization Server
+### 2.1.
+Combining Authentication and Authorization Server

 One way to avoid duplicate user authentication is to consolidate the roles of authentication and authorization into a single component.
 In such a deployment, an OpenID Provider (which is, by definition, an OAuth 2.0 authorization server) fronts the user authentication process and also issues OAuth 2.0/OIDC tokens.
 The combined system provides user authentication for OAuth transactions, either by authenticating users directly or by acting as a proxy against an external identity provider.

-The combined service therefore acts as an OpenID Provider during user authentication, or as a SAML Identity Provider (see [Section 2.2](#supporting-both-saml-and-oauth-oidc)), and as an OAuth 2.0 Authorization Server for authorization and delegation requests.
+The combined service therefore acts as an OpenID Provider during user authentication, or as a SAML Identity Provider (see [Section 2.1.2](#supporting-both-saml-and-oauth-oidc)), and as an OAuth 2.0 Authorization Server for authorization and delegation requests.

-This model reduces architectural complexity and the number of browser round-trips, often yielding a smoother user experience.
-It is well suited to environments where a central component can govern both sign-in and token issuance with consistent policies for assurance, claims, and session management.
+This model reduces architectural complexity and minimises the number of browser redirects, resulting in a smoother user experience.
+It is well suited to environments where a central component governs both sign-in and token issuance with consistent policies for assurance, claims, and session management.

 <a name="migration-via-proxy-for-an-existing-saml-idp"></a>
-### 2.1.
+#### 2.1.1.
 Migration via Proxy for an Existing SAML IdP

 Organisations that currently rely on a standalone SAML Identity Provider can transition incrementally by introducing a modern component that acts as both OpenID Provider and OAuth 2.0 authorization server while proxying authentication to the existing SAML IdP: